 Died September 11, 1937, in Mexico City, Mexico

 My grandfather, known to all as simply “Cayetano” HUESCA, had the cleanest windows in Orizaba, Veracruz.
-That was because when any of his 11 children when they were young.
-He would hand them newspapers and assign them to clean the windows of his hotel in Orizaba, one child working from the inside and the other on the outside, forced to look at each other through those windows, it did not take long before they burst into laughter, forgot their differences, and learned to work together.
+That was because when any of his 11 children got into an argument, he would hand them newspapers and instruct them to wash the windows of the family’s hotel.
+With one child working from the inside and the other on the outside, forced to look at each other through those windows, it did not take long before they burst into laughter, forgot their differences, and learned to work together.

-Jose Gil Alberto Cayetano Huesca was one of six children born to Jose Enrique Florentino HUESCA and Maria de la Luz “Lucecita” MERLO, in Canada Morelos, Puebla.
-He learned to work with wood from his father, who was a master wood craftsman, and he showed an interest early on in mechanics.
-How he came to Veracruz, I do not know.
-One day, however, needing a cup of coffee and a pan dulce (Mexican sweet bread), he walked into a small bakery-cafe in Orizaba, owned and operated by my great-grandmother, Maria (nee Amaro) PERROTIN.
-When he left, he had filled not only his stomach but also his heart, having fallen in love with Maria’s beautiful daughter, Maria Angela Catalina PERROTIN.
-The two were married shortly afterward in 1908 and had the first of their eleven children in 1909.
+What brought him to Veracruz, I do not know.
+One day, however, needing a cup of coffee and a pan dulce (Mexican sweet bread), he walked into a small bakery-cafe in Orizaba, owned and operated by my great-grandmother, María (Amaro) Perrotin.
+When he left, he had filled not only his stomach but also his heart, having fallen in love with María’s beautiful young daughter, María Angela Catalina Perrotin.
+The two were married shortly afterward in 1908 and had the first of seventeen children in 1909.
 11 of those children would survive into adulthood.